 As the company intends to enter into a partnership with a concentration plant, the company will rely on the reporting from the concentration plant operator.
-Nevertheless, and as a minimum, the company expects the concentration plant operator to provide operational data in order to the company to report results as per GRI 303's requirements.
-The company will also require from its mineral processing partner regular reporting, monthly as a minimum, in order to allow for the early identification of deviation underlining possible technical issues which must be diligently dealt with.
+Nevertheless, and as a minimum, the company expects the concentration plant operator to provide operational data to the company to report results as per GRI 303's requirements.
+The company will also require from its mineral processing partner regular reporting, monthly as a minimum, to allow for the early identification of deviation underlining possible technical issues that must be diligently dealt with.

-The company will ensure through his evaluation of partners that mining processing plants are selected based on:
+The company will ensure through its evaluation of partners that mining processing plants are selected based on:

-- An efficient water reclaiming process throughout the mineral processing. - A freshwater source that is sustainable i.e., from a replenishable catchment and not conflicting with local populations and biodiversity. - A minimal amount of unwanted disposal through an efficient TSF design and a satisfactory maintenance program of the mineral processing plant. - A comprehensive quality system where relevant data is collected and systematically analysed for remediation and improvement purposes.
+- An efficient water reclaiming process throughout the mineral processing. - A sustainable freshwater sourcing i.e., from a replenishable catchment and not conflicting with local populations and biodiversity. - A minimal amount of unwanted disposal through an efficient TSF design and a satisfactory maintenance program of the mineral processing plant. - A comprehensive quality system where relevant data is collected and systematically analysed for remediation and improvement purposes.